 Jump to RecipeMary Berry Salmon Fish Cakes Ingredients

-For the Fish and Potato Base:
+For the Fish and Potato Base

-- 325g (11oz) floury potatoes (about 1 large), peeled and cubed
+- 325g (11oz) floury potatoes, peeled and cubed

 - 325g (11oz) fresh salmon fillet, skinned and pin bones removed